dstackai/dstack-py/README.md

 In this case, the **dstack profile** name will be `default`.
 You can change it by including `--profile <PROFILE NAME>` in your command.
 This allows you to configure multiple profiles and refer to them from your code by their names.

-By default, the configuration profile is stored locally, i.e. in your working directory: `<WORKING DIRECTORY>/.dstack/config.yaml`
+By default, the configuration profile is stored locally, i.e. in your working directory: `<WORKING_DIRECTORY>/.dstack/config.yaml`

 See [CLI Reference](https://docs.dstack.ai/cli-reference) to more information about command line tools or type `dstack config --help`.

 ## Publishing simple plots

-Once the **dstack profile** is configured, you can publish plots from your Python or R code.
-Let's consider two simple examples, almost identical line plots one for Python using [matplotlib](https://matplotlib.org/) library, and one for R using [ggplot2](https://ggplot2.tidyverse.org/):
+Once the **dstack profile** is configured, you can publish plots from your Python program or Jupyter notebook.
+Let's consider the simpliest example, line plot using [matplotlib](https://matplotlib.org/) library, but you can use [bokeh](https://docs.bokeh.org/en/latest/index.html) and [plotly](https://plot.ly) plots instead of matplotlib in the same way:

 Python example: